At step 6 of my turista bus tour, the bus stops a block from the Montevideo Botanical Gardens and those who get off the bus walk the rest of the way.

 These Gardens are a botanical representation of Uruguay itself.

 Uruguay is not tropical.
 It is rolling hills with grasslands.
 The animals and flowers don’t call attention to themselves.
 I wouldn’t call this park Botanical, or a Garden, but the experience is certainly a pleasant afternoon stroll in the middle of a big big city on a spring day in November on a piece of land real estate developers salivate over.

 For more spectacular natural wonders, I will have to go to Africa or New Zealand, or Iceland.

-I will keep my eye out for Dorothy and Toto.
+I keep my eye out for Dorothy and Toto.

-When my surroundings are simple, my imagination rallies to fill in the dots.
+When surroundings are simple, human imagination rallies to connect the dots.